Where We Be

 of the billiards table where one of Elvis' friends tried to make a trick shot.

-Elvis went to high school and began his musical career in Memphis so his roots run deep here
+Elvis went to high school in Memphis, so his roots run deep here

 The kitchen definitely has a 70's vibe